cmollenbach/sourdough-app/frontend/e2e/README.md

-# Frontend E2E Test Suite
+# E2E Test Suite

+## Overview
+End-to-end tests for the Sourdough app using Playwright.
+Tests automatically start both backend and frontend servers.

 This directory contains end-to-end tests for the Sourdough app using Playwright.